testcontainers/testcontainers-go/docs/modules/index.md

 ```

 - Document the public API with Go comments.
 - Extend the docs to describe the new API of the module.
-We usually define a parent `Module reference` section, including a `Container options` subsection; within the `Container options` subsection, we define a subsection for each option.
+We usually define a parent `Module reference` section, including a `Container options` and a `Container methods` subsections; within each subsection, we define a nested subsection for each option and method, respectively.

 ## Update Go dependencies in the modules